dantleech/docbot/README.md

 use DTL\Docbot\Extension\Core\Block\CreateFileBlock;
 use DTL\Docbot\Extension\Core\Block\SectionBlock;
 use DTL\Docbot\Extension\Core\Block\ShellBlock;
+use DTL\Docbot\Extension\Core\Block\TextBlock;

 return Article::create('hello_world', 'Hello World', [
     new SectionBlock('Running a shell command', [
+        new TextBlock(
-        'By default the documentation operates in a clean directory,' .
+            'By default the documentation operates in a clean directory. ' .
-        'let\'s create a file:',
+            'Create the file `%path%`:',
-        new CreateFileBlock('hello_world.txt', language: 'text', content: 'Hello World!'), 'Now we can execute a shell command and show the contents of that file:', new ShellBlock('cat hello_world.txt'),
+            context: new CreateFileBlock('hello_world.txt', language: 'text', content: 'Hello World!'), ),
+        'Now we can execute a shell command and show the contents of that file:', new ShellBlock('cat hello_world.txt'),
         'Note that the output from the shell command is shown.',